JCPenney in Middlesboro Mall closing amid company bankruptcy

-MIDDLESBORO, Ky.
-(WYMT) - JCPenney announced they filed for Chapter 11 bankruptcy last month, and last week they released a list of more than 150 store closures across the country.
+and last week they released a list of more than 150 store closures across the country.

 Six locations in Kentucky are on that list including the store in the Middlesboro Mall.